Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Fourth Category: Mobile Apps

-E*Trade has two mobile apps: a Power app modeled after the browser platform and a main app.
-Combined, the two platforms deliver a lot of trading brawn.
-During our exploration, we found integrated option spreads, conditional orders, news articles, social sentiment scores, time & sales data, horizontal charting with tools, and much more.
+E*Trade has two mobile apps: a Power app based on the web platform, and a main app.
+Together, they offer a lot of features.
+You’ll find integrated option spreads, conditional orders, news, social sentiment scores, time & sales, charting with tools, and more.

 Etrade versus tasty

-tasty also two apps: one for trading and another for education (called tastylive due to live video broadcasting).
-The trading app has an order ticket with integrated option spreads and the same four order types from the website.
-Charts have no tools.
+tastytrade also has two apps: one for trading and one for education (tastylive, with live video).
+The trading app includes option spreads and the same four order types as the website.
+The charts have no tools.

 Tastytrade vs Etrade